niklasben/HsHOOP/README.md

 # HsHOOP
-Files for the praactical exam on Objectoriented Programming with PHP and MySQL
+Files for the practical exam on Objectoriented Programming with PHP and MySQL